This is Cancun Beaches’ Most Threatening Hazard You Should Be Aware Of

 Cancun is the jewel of the Mexican Caribbean, attracting millions with its turquoise waters, powdery white sands, and vibrant nightlife.
 However, amidst the paradise lies a hazard often underestimated by many visitors: strong undercurrents.

-Recently we read the unfortunate sad news that five people drowned in Cancun Beach during the past Christmas vacation.
+Recently, we read the unfortunate, sad news that five people drowned in Cancun Beach during the past Christmas vacation.
 These unfortunate situations can be prevented if we stay informed and respect the warning flags and the beach guards’ recommendations.

 In this article, I will share some important safety tips about the dangers that can lie behind the spectacular Cancun Beaches and what are the most swimmable, danger-free ones.